"I know what they've done! They've shot that beginning here, themselves. They've cut the picture to pieces!"

 - The Super NES port of Wolfenstein 3D was given the No Swastikas treatment, and the Big Bad was changed from Hitler to "Staatmeister".

-- A longstanding rumor claims that the creators of Wolfenstein were so offended by this, that they actually gave the game source code to Wisdom Tree, a company that produced Christian video games, who in turn made Super 3D Noah's Ark, the only unlicensed SNES game in existence.
+- A longstanding rumor claims that the creators of Wolfenstein were so offended by this, that they actually gave the game source code to Wisdom Tree, a company that produced Christian video games, who in turn made Super 3D Noah's Ark, the most notable unlicensed SNES game in existence (there are more unlicensed SNES titles produced in Asia, actually).
 While not believed to be true - it's more likely that Wisdom Tree was a normal code licensee - the id software staff did seem to know that the game was going to be an unlicensed release, and were apparently okay with that, at the least.

 - The MMORPG Digimon Battle's text was pretty much translated using Google Translator.
 The website's just as bad.